tt-viic/tt-viic/README.md

 I am from Spain, Aragón where i live in a small cold village where I practice MTB and swimming.<br>
 I am currently hard working in pentesting, C++ and Golang, I am currently opposing to firefighter so I am quite out here.<br>

-I am willing to work in any of your projects, if you want to work with me, let me know it sending an e-mail to viic@tutanota.com
+I am willing to work in any of your projects, if you want to work with me, let me know it sending an e-mail to (currently no available)
 ⠀<br>
 ⠀<br>